 - The average $ profit of stocks ($714) is higher than the average $ profit of an equivalent option position ($618).
 This is mainly due to the time value inside the option that decayed as the year passed.

-- Even so – Important to remember that the average stock position was 6.25 times bigger than the option position.
+- Even so – It’s Important to remember that the average stock position was 6.25 times bigger than the option position.

-- The fact that option position is smaller than stock position but yields almost same results often used to increase leverage.
-Often It is better used to diversify the portfolio over leveraging it.
+- The fact that option position is smaller than stock position but yields almost the same results often used to increase leverage.
+Often It’s better used to diversify the portfolio over leveraging it.

 - Because options have limited loss but unlimited gain potential, we can see that in 4 trades the option lost less in dollar amount compared to the stock.

 - Leap options can be good replacements to stock positions.
 The limited loss unlimited profit potential is great when you expect great stock movements.

 - Options are leveraged instruments.
 We can see an example where the stock lost 2.5%, but the option lost 75%.
 Manage risk first.

 - We can see the real upside of holding diversified positions of leap calls where they gained average return of almost 100% when the average stock return was 18.5%.

 How to Find Leap options to trade

 You can use Option Samurai to scan for leap calls to trade (click here for demo).
-Simply change the expiration date and the stock score and sort the columns to find trades.
-You can use our predefined scanners to find the best opportunities in one click:
+Simply change the expiration date and the stock score and sort the columns to find trades: